xjtlu25-26-cpt208-groupb3-4/campus-tour-portfolio/README.md

 The portfolio discloses use of:

 - Figma for prototype and visual layout work
-- ChatGPT for writing support, requirement organization, image generation, layout suggestions, and debugging explanations
+- ChatGPT for writing support, requirement organization, placeholder text, layout suggestions, and debugging explanations
 - OpenAI Codex for code editing, implementation support, debugging, and portfolio refinement

-AI-assisted outputs should be checked by the team against project requirements, evaluation evidence, and academic integrity expectations before submission.
+Actual images, POI information, campus details, story card messages, route content, and evidence materials are supplied and checked by the team.
+AI-assisted outputs are treated as draft structure, placeholder material, or implementation support, and should be checked against project requirements, evaluation evidence, and academic integrity expectations before submission.